Azure-Samples/nodejs-microservices/docs/workshop.md

 ---
 short_title: Node.js Microservices
-description: Discover the fundamentals of microservices architecture and how to implement them from code to production, using Node.js, Docker and Azure.
+description: Discover the fundamentals of microservices architecture and how to implement it from code to production, using Node.js, Docker and Azure.
 type: workshop
 authors: Yohan Lasorsa
 contacts: '@sinedied'
-# banner_url: assets/pwa-banner.jpg
+# banner_url: assets/todo-banner.jpg
 duration_minutes: 180
 audience: students, devs
 level: intermediate